hawcx/sdk_docs/docs/demo-application.md

 4. Secure API Communications
 5. Tamper Detection

-Explore the demo to see how Hawcx Authentication can enhance the security of your Android application. -->
+Explore the demo to see how Hawcx Authentication can enhance the security of your Android application.

-# Stay tuned!
-Coming soon!